-TED’s Screenplay Adaptation Consultation service provides a fast, low-cost mean for writers to get insightful answers and personalized insights about how books and other stories become movies, which stories are best suited for adaptation, and what’s involved in translating stories for the screen.
-It’s also suitable for novelists and writers of narrative nonfiction who want hands-on help in adapting, planning, writing, editing, or pitching a screenplay.
+TED’s Adaptation Consultation service provides a fast, low-cost means for fiction and nonfiction writers to get insightful answers and personalized insights about how books and other stories become movies, which stories are best suited for adaptation, and what will likely be involved in translating their particular tale for the screen.
+This service is also suitable for those wanting hands-on help in adapting, planning, writing, editing, or pitching a screenplay themselves.